- Borrow & Request

 The terms "backup" and "archiving" are often used interchangeably, as they both relate to saving a specific version of a file, but they are actually very different processes.
 The term “backup” is used specifically when making copies of various files with the knowledge that the files may change.
 Backups are kept for a certain amount of time, but can be discarded after a specified time has passed.
 Archiving is used when a file is to be preserved as-is, often at the end of a project and acts as a static (and usually final) record. [source - DataONE education module]

 In addition to planning for local archive storage options (local server, network or OSU’s digital repository), we recommend that you investigate public data repositories within your subject area or discipline.
-A searchable list of repositories can be found here, and a list of repositories by discipline is here.
+A searchable list of repositories can be found in www.re3data.org, and a list of repositories by discipline is here.
 See Data Repositories for more information on that option.

 Digital data are fragile, regardless of which storage medium you choose (DVD, hard disk, tapes, etc.).
 Digital data are susceptible to bit rot, and are likely to degrade or decay over time.
-The recommended methods for combatting bit rot are refreshment and replication.
+The recommended methods for combating bit rot are refreshment and replication.